wangcarson/cs246-final/zzToAdd.md

 - bug in capture moves for pawn in MoveGenerator

 # Things to do
+- change player pointers to smart pointers (and remove dtors - extra credit)
 - go over every method we wrote and set them to `const` or `noexcept`
 - computer
 - Add case in generateLegalMoves() where the move is castling.
 For this case, make sure the king isn't in check at any point in path.
+- check no memory is leaked

 # Finished tasks
 - separate players.cc and players.h into 6 files